 - Pour into prepared baking dish and bake for 25 minutes, or until a knife inserted into the center of the brownies comes out clean.
 Remove from oven and let cool.

-birth control pills order now For the Coconut Caramel Ingredients: 1 cup granulated sugar 1/4 cup water 1/2 cup heavy cream 1 tablespoon butter pinch of kosher salt 2 cups unsweetened shredded coconut Directions:
+website For the Coconut Caramel Ingredients: 1 cup granulated sugar 1/4 cup water 1/2 cup heavy cream 1 tablespoon butter pinch of kosher salt 2 cups unsweetened shredded coconut Directions:

 - In a medium sauce pan over medium heat, add the sugar and water.
 Stir occasionally.
 Watch closely and let the sugar liquefy and turn an amber/brown color.
 This will take a few minutes, but once the color starts to turn a light brown it will quickly turn to a deeper brown, so watch very closely at that point.
 Remove from heat.

 - Stir in the salt, cream and butter, and be careful of splattering when adding the cream.
 Stir constantly until smooth.

 - Pour onto cooled brownies while caramel is still warm.